 Bone marrow aspirate and biopsy are routinely performed to determine whether the disease has spread.
 With bone marrow aspirate, bone marrow cells are sucked out through a special needle.
 A biopsy may be performed before or after the aspiration.
 In this procedure, a special needle removes a core of the marrow that is structurally intact.

-Computed Tomography.Computed tomography (CT) scans are much more accurate than x-rays.
-They can detect abnormalities in the chest and neck area, as well as revealing the extent of the cancer and whether it has spread.
+CT scans can detect abnormalities in the chest and neck area, as well as revealing the extent of the cancer and whether it has spread.
 CT scans are used to evaluate symptoms and help diagnose lymphomas, help with staging of the disease, monitor response to treatment, and evaluate symptoms.
 A CT scan is also often used to detect lymphomas in the abdominal and pelvic areas, the brain, and the chest.

 Blood tests help rule out infection and other diseases.
 Such tests include a complete blood count to measure the number of white blood cells.
-In a patient already diagnosed with lymphoma, blood tests that measure the enzyme lactate dehydrogenase are important in determining the prognosis of patients with fast-growing lymphomas.
+In a person already diagnosed with lymphoma, blood tests that measure the enzyme lactate dehydrogenase (LDH) are important in determining the prognosis of people with fast-growing lymphomas.
 High levels indicate bulkier tumors.

-Tests of lymphoma's DNA are in use or are being developed to detect particular gene defects that help determine prognosis and response to treatment.
+Tests of lymphoma's DNA are in use or are being developed to detect particular gene defects that help determine prognosis, selection of treatment, and response to treatment.
 Examples of such abnormal genetic arrangements are those that affect normal cell death, resist chemotherapy, or trigger aggressive cancer growth.

-Survival rates for NHL vary widely, depending on the lymphoma type, stage, age of the patient, and other variables.
-According to the American Cancer Society, the overall 5-year relative survival rate for patients with non-Hodgkin's lymphoma is 68% and the 10-year relative survival rate is 57%.
-(The relative survival rate estimates the likelihood that a patient will survive a certain number years after diagnosis.
-It is calculated to exclude the likelihood of death from diseases other than the cancer.)
+Survival rates for NHL vary widely, depending on the lymphoma type, stage, age of the person, and other variables.
+According to the American Cancer Society, the overall 5-year relative survival rate for people with NHL is 68% and the 10-year relative survival rate is 57%.
+(The relative survival rate estimates the likelihood that a person will survive a certain number of years after diagnosis.
+It is calculated excluding the likelihood of death from diseases other than the cancer.)

-Survival rates for patients with all types of NHL have greatly improved since the early 1990s, especially for patients under age 45.
+Survival rates for people with all types of NHL have greatly improved since the early 1990s, particularly for people under age 45 years.
 Advances in treatment have contributed to this improvement.

 Outlook for Indolent Lymphomas

-Follicular lymphomas, the most common indolent (slow-growing) NHLs, are potentially curable in early stages I and II.
+FLs, the most common indolent (slow-growing) NHLs, are potentially curable in early stages I and II.
 Unfortunately, these slow-growing malignancies may not produce symptoms until they are in advanced stages.
 In most cases, these lymphomas are not diagnosed until they have spread to other sites, including the spleen and bone marrow.
 In such cases, they are difficult to cure.
-Predicting outcome for indolent follicular lymphomas is more difficult than for aggressive lymphomas.
+Predicting outcome for indolent FLs is more difficult than for aggressive lymphomas.
 Even if treatment achieves a response, these tumors almost always recur.
-Even after relapse, however, the tumors can be treated again if they are still very slow-growing.
+Even after relapse, however, the tumors can be treated again if they are still very slow growing.

-In general, the average survival rate for follicular lymphoma is 7 to 10 years after diagnosis, depending on other risk factors.
-New drug treatments, particularly monoclonal antibodies, have significantly improved survival rates.
+In general, the average survival rate for FL is 7 to 10 years after diagnosis, depending on other risk factors.
+New drug treatments, particularly monoclonal antibodies (MAbs), have significantly improved survival rates.

 Outlook for Aggressive Lymphomas

 High-grade aggressive lymphomas are often symptomatic early on and are potentially curable with aggressive treatments.
-Diffuse large B-cell lymphoma (DLBLC), the most common aggressive non-Hodgkin's lymphomas, while fatal if not treated, is often curable with intensive chemotherapy combinations.
+DLBLC, the most common aggressive NHLs, while fatal if not treated, is often curable with intensive chemotherapy combinations.
 If relapse occurs after chemotherapy, it usually does so within 2 years.

 Most other aggressive lymphomas respond to aggressive chemotherapy.
 Some aggressive lymphomas, such as mantle cell lymphoma, are sometimes less responsive to standard chemotherapy.